US Centers for Disease Control and Prevention. About Brucellosis. Published May 2, 2024. https://www.cdc.gov/brucellosis/about/index.html

 1) First-line treatment (options):

-a) Oral doxycycline 100 mg every 12 hours for 6 weeks; in the first 7 days administered together with an aminoglycoside, eg, IV gentamicin 5 mg/kg of body weight every 24 hours.
+a) Oral doxycycline 100 mg every 12 hours for 6 weeks; in the first 7 to 10 days administered together with IV gentamicin 5 mg/kg of body weight every 24 hours.

-3. Neurobrucellosis: Oral or IV doxycycline 100 mg every 12 hours with oral rifampicin 600 to 900 mg every 24 hours and IV ceftriaxone 2 g every 12 hours until normalization of CSF parameters.
+3. Neurobrucellosis: Oral doxycycline 100 mg every 12 hours for ≥12 weeks with oral rifampicin 600 to 900 mg every 24 hours for ≥12 weeks and IV ceftriaxone 2 g every 12 hours for the first 4 to 6 weeks.
+In pregnancy replace doxycycline with 1 double-strength tablet of trimethoprim/sulfamethoxazole (trimethoprim 160 mg plus sulfamethoxazole 800 mg) orally bid for ≥12 weeks.

-4. Endocarditis: IV gentamicin 5 mg/kg of body weight every 24 hours for 2 to 4 weeks and rifampicin in combination with doxycycline and cotrimoxazole for 6 weeks to 6 months.
+4. Endocarditis: IV gentamicin 5 mg/kg of body weight every 24 hours or IV or IM streptomycin 1 g once daily for the first 4 weeks and rifampicin in combination with doxycycline for ≥12 weeks.

 Depending on clinical features: Antipyretics and analgesics, physical therapy, glucocorticoid therapy in ocular disease (systemic and/or topical treatment; also to be considered in encephalitis).